Bitcoin slumps to $10,000, half its peak price, as regulatory fears grow

 "This is far from guaranteed given the existence of alternatives with better characteristics."

-(Reporting by Tommy Wilkes in London and Hideyuki Sano in Tokyo; writing by Vidya Ranganathan and Tommy Wilkes; editing by Mark Heinrich)
+(Reporting by Tommy Wilkes in London and Hideyuki Sano in Tokyo, Writing by Vidya Ranganathan and Tommy Wilkes; editing by Mark Heinrich and Nick Zieminski)